-There are about ~1.8 billion articles online that prescribe cookie cutter exercise programs.
-I'll do my best to not add to that total.
+There are about ~1.8 billion articles online that prescribe cookie-cutter exercise programs.
+I do everything I can to not add to that total.

 - They don’t have a target audience.
 As in, I probably would train differently than a 35-year-old, untrained, overweight male.

 - They don’t explain how to progress, which is essential to any muscle-building program.

 - They haven’t stated a specific goal.